numpy/numpy/doc/source/user/c-info.python-as-glue.rst

 ====================================

 These tools have been found useful by others using Python and so are included here.
-They are discussed separately because I see them as either older ways to do things more modernly handled by f2py, Cython, or ctypes (SWIG, PyFort) or because I don't know much about them (SIP, Boost).
+They are discussed separately because they are either older ways to do things now handled by f2py, Cython, or ctypes (SWIG, PyFort) or because I don't know much about them (SIP, Boost).
 I have not added links to these methods because my experience is that you can find the most relevant link faster using Google or some other search engine, and any links provided here would be quickly dated.
 Do not assume that just because